What is PCB Star Grounding and Why Would Anyone Use It?

 The other reason that star grounding is recommended in a PCB is to eliminate ground loops, or rather to prevent them from existing in the first place.
 If your design has a problem with ground loops, there is some other problem in the design that can't be solved by star grounding.
 This is another area where PCB design has adopted terminology from other areas of electronics and used it in ways it was never intended:

 - PCB designers sometimes refer to a ground loop as a literal loop that carries a return current.
 This can arise via (a) GND net traces being routed in a big circle, or (b) in multipoint grounding through plated PCB mounting holes to an enclosure.
-When there is
+99% of the time, you won't notice a ground loop because a potential difference between a single GND section is so small.
+It becomes very important when dealing with very low level signals, such as high impedance sensors operating at less than 1 uA of current.

 - Power systems engineers use this to describe unintended current flow in grounded/earthed systems, which might be separated by long distances (not on the same PCB).
 You'll often see this mentioned regarding utility grounds poles that are literally connected to the earth.
 Due to the non-zero resistance of these earth connections, it should be no surprise that ground potential offsets can arise between equipment connected to different grounding points.

-Ground loops as described in #2 can occur in a PCB as described in #1 (b), where two connections between a given ground net and the enclosure, or when GND on two different layers are connected with high impedance connections, and there is a non-zero potential between these elements
+Ground loops as described in #2 can occur in a PCB as described in #1 (b), where there are two connections between a given ground net and the enclosure, or when GND on two different layers are connected with high impedance connections, and there is a non-zero potential between them

 On the PCB, you have an analogous situation, just at smaller scale, which can occur in only the digital section, only the analog section, in both sections, or between both sections (when the enclosure is involved).
 An example occurring only in the digital section of our hypothetical star ground PCB is shown below.